Gökhan Açıkkollu: Government response and criticism

 However, senior government officials explicitly rejected the characterization of the decision as an exoneration.
 Then-Undersecretary of the Ministry of Education, Yusuf Tekin, clarified that the revocation was a mandatory administrative procedure triggered by Açıkkollu's death, not an acquittal.
 Tekin stated that disciplinary measures under the state of emergency statutory decrees could not be applied to a deceased person and emphasized that “the individual has not been found innocent.”
 He further asserted that Açıkkollu's file contained "legal indications" of affiliation with the Gülen movement, but did not specify what these were or if they had ever been adjudicated in a court of law.

 This explanation was met with significant criticism from opposition media and human rights commentators.
 An article in HakSöz Haber argued that Tekin's remarks effectively condemned Açıkkollu as guilty without a trial, violating the presumption of innocence.
 It also questioned the ethical and legal grounds for maintaining a presumption of guilt after an individual had died in state custody.
 The case became a focal point in discussions about the dismissals and the lack of due process during Turkey's state of emergency following the 2016 coup attempt.

+Several human rights observers noted that the posthumous reinstatement of Gökhan Açıkkollu was widely interpreted as an implicit acknowledgement of wrongdoing in his detention.
+International coverage emphasized that the decision highlighted ongoing concerns about the treatment of detainees during the post-coup state of emergency, with rights groups describing the case as indicative of broader systemic problems.